-Pierce received American Citizenship at the US District Court House in Los Angeles in 2004.
-He has dual citizenship: Irish and American.
-He was made a Freeman of Navan, Co.
-Meath, Ireland (the town he lived in until he moved to England in 1964) on 11th November 1999.
+Pierce Brosnan was sworn in as a United States citizen on 23 September 2004 at the U.S. District Court House in Los Angeles.
+He also holds Irish citizenship.
+He was made a Freeman of Navan, County Meath, Ireland (the town he lived in until he moved to England in 1964) on 11 November 1999.
 His primary residence is in Malibu, California.

 Owns his own production company, Irish DreamTime.
 Its first release was The Nephew (1998).

 Chosen by People (USA) magazine as one of the "50 Most Beautiful" people in the world.

 Chosen by People magazine as one of the "50 Most Beautiful People" in the world.

 The very first film he claims to have seen is the 007 movie Goldfinger (1964).